METALmorphosis

-METALmorphosis is a large (7 metre, 13 tonne) kinetic sculpture of a human head, by Czech artist David Černý.
+METALmorphosis is a large (7 meters; weighing 13 tons) kinetic sculpture of a human head, by Czech artist David Černý.
 The sculpture is in the Whitehall Corporate Center in Charlotte, North Carolina, where it was inaugurated in 2007, and it sits in a large reflecting pool.

 The piece is executed in polished stainless steel.
 The sculpture is made of 40 layers articulated into 7 pieces that can rotate individually.
 Originally, the sculpture could spout water from the head's mouth.
-A later and larger work, Head of Franz Kafka (Hlava Franze Kafky), a bust of Franz Kafka made of 45 tonnes of steel, is in Prague.
+A later and larger work, Head of Franz Kafka (Hlava Franze Kafky), a bust of Franz Kafka made of 45 tons of steel, is in Prague.